 How you can participate

-The community may provide feedback about the granting of a proposed license agreement.
+The community may provide feedback about the granting of a proposed lease or license agreement.

 Refer to the notices below and send your written comments by the closing date using the form below.